-Another highlight you shouldn’t miss is the scenic Slea Head Drive at the western tip of the peninsula with wonderful views on the coastline – always paired with Ireland’s unparalleled green landscape.
+Another highlight you shouldn’t miss is the scenic Slea Head Drive at the western tip of the peninsula with wonderful views of the coastline – always paired with Ireland’s unparalleled green landscape.

-Desirée from desireetravels has Albania as her best European destination in summer and here’s she shares why:
+Desirée from desireetravels has Albania as her best European destination in summer and here she shares why: